needful-apps/Gunter/README.md

 This project is licensed under the MIT License - see the `LICENSE` file for details.

+## Acknowledgements

+"This product includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com."

 ---

 Developed with ❤️ by [Needful Apps](https://needful-apps.de)